Working in Construction & Engineering

 Training for the technical trades usually requires that you have at least four GCSE passes or better.
 You can work while attending college part-time, or you can attend college full-time before beginning work.
 Most of the job roles in this general area require you to have good problem-solving skills.
 You would also need knowledge of relevant technology.
 Job roles such as surveyor or technician normally require that you work to a high degree of accuracy.
 You should be able to plan and prioritise well.
 Strong communication and negotiation skills will be important as you deal with clients.
 While most positions require college level training, you may be able to begin as a trainee.
 Alternatively, you can investigate other methods of qualification like City and Guilds.

-Some careers in construction and engineering require full-time university training.
-For example, a civil engineer plans, designs and manages projects.
-To work as a civil engineer normally requires either a Bachelor of Engineering or a Masters degree in civil engineering.
-Entry into these university programs usually require four or five good GCSEs along with a couple of A-levels.
+Some careers in construction and engineering require full-time University Training.
+For example, as a civil engineer plans, designs and manages projects they normally require either a Bachelor of Engineering or a Masters degree in civil engineering.
+Entry into these university programs usually require four or five good GCSEs along with A-Levels in maths and science-based subjects.
 The work will be demanding and require excellent skills in maths, science and IT.
 You will also need good management skills, and communication skills that allow you to clearly explain ideas and plans to others.

 About 2 million people work in construction in the UK, and prospects for continued growth at all levels of employment are excellent.
 If you like the idea of working with a team to accomplish large projects, and you have good practical skills, then working in construction and engineering will probably be a good fit for you.